-The possible security risks associated with future chunk types cannot be specified at this time.
+The possible security risks associated with private chunk types and future chunk types cannot be specified at this time.
 Security issues will be considered when evaluating chunks proposed for registration as public chunks.
 There is no additional security risk associated with unknown or unimplemented chunk types, because such chunks will be ignored, or at most be copied into another PNG file.

-The tEXt and zTXt chunks contain data that is meant to be displayed as plain text.
-It is possible that if the decoder displays such text without filtering out control characters, especially the ESC (escape) character, certain systems or terminals could behave in undesirable and insecure ways.
+The tEXt and zTXt chunks contain keywords and data that is meant to be displayed as plain text.
+The iCCP, sPLT, and some public "extension" chunks contain keywords meant to be displayed as plain text.
+It is possible that if a decoder displays such text without filtering out control characters, especially the ESC (escape) character, certain systems or terminals could behave in undesirable and insecure ways.
 We recommend that decoders filter out control characters to avoid this risk; see Recommendations for Decoders: Text chunk processing (Section 10.11).